SciSharp/BotSharp/README.rst

 Some Features
 -------------

+* Integrated debugging is easier without relying on any other machine learning algorithm libraries.
 * Built-in multi-Agents management, easy to build Bot as a Service platform.
 * Context In/ Out with lifespan to make conversion flow be controllable.
-* Use the natural language processing pipeline mechanism and the popular NLP algorithm library to build your own unique robot processing flow.
+* Use the natural language processing pipeline mechanism to work with extensions easily, and build your own unique robot processing flows.
+* Rewrote NLP algorithm from ground without historical issues.
 * Support export/ import agent from other bot platforms directly.
 * Support different UI providers like `Rasa UI`_ and `Articulate UI`_.
 * Support for multiple data request and response formats such as Rasa NLU and Dialogflow.
 * Integrate with popular social platforms like Facebook Messenger, Slack and Telegram.
+* Multi-core parallel computing optimization, High-Performance C# on GPUs in Hybridizer.

 Quick Started
 -------------